sbaril/Photoshop-Scripts/README.md

 	* Creating a Layer below the selected one with a Dialog box to rename it.
 * **NewLayerBelowNoName.jsx**
 	* Creating a Layer below the selected one without renaming it.

+### List of the Actions

+* **Dimension-v01.atn**
+	* Starting point Action to Extract in Photoshop the Transparent part of an Object (glass…) rendered in Dimension on White Background.
+With different Layers/Masks available to finetune the result regarding your image.
+* **Photo-v01.atn**
+	* Simple Frequency Separation Actions.

 --